qtje/qtjev2/media/help/quickstart.md

 ### Previous Page and Page Linking

-By default, the Reciprotate box next to Previous Page is checked.
-Links between pages are one-way, and the Reciprocate option has the effect of ensuring the the selected Previous Page also link to the new page as its next page.
+By default, the `Reciprocate` box next to `Previous Page` is checked.
+Links between pages are one-way, and the `Reciprocate` option has the effect of ensuring the the selected `Previous Page` also link to the new page as its next page.

-When the Reciprocate option is selected, two links will be created with the page.
+When the `Reciprocate` option is selected, two links will be created with the page.
 One will be a previous link assigned to the new page pointing at the previous page, and the other will be a next link assigned to the previous page and pointing at the new page.
 If it is not possible to create both links, then the page upload will fail with an error messsage.

 ![Link creation]({% static 'help/link_recip.png' %})

 Each page can have 3 next links and 3 previous links.
-One of each is reserved for the Alias that owns the page, one of each is reserved for an Alias that does not own the page, and the final pair can be created by anyone.
+One of each is reserved for the Alias that owns the page, one of each is reserved for an Alias that does _not_ own the page, and the final pair can be created by anyone.

 Though it would make your page difficult to find, it is possible to create a page that doesn't have a previous page link by default.
-To do this, leave the Previous Page field blank and uncheck the Reciprocate checkbox.
+To do this, leave the `Previous Page` field blank and uncheck the `Reciprocate` checkbox.

 ### Story Arcs

 Story arcs are objects used to group pages, typically indicating that a page belongs to a specific narrative arc.
 In this comic, Story Arcs are objects owned by an alias that include a display name that is used to represent the arc.
-The Story Arc owner can change the display name of the arc at any time, and any Page can include itself any Story Arc even if the Page owner isn't the Story Arc owner.
+The Story Arc owner can change the display name of the arc at any time, and any Page can include itself in any Story Arc, even if the Page owner isn't the Story Arc owner.

 A default Story Arc called "No Story" is provided for uncategorized pages.